fuas-dverse/Trust-In-Actors/Documents/Markdown/HTTP_Security/ImportantHeaders.md

 # Important HTTP Security Headers

-Based on the other markdown file, I will rank the headers on what is most likely the most important and how it can be implemented in the current know languages (Python and Next.js).
+Based on the main.md markdown file, I will rank the headers on what is most likely the most important and how it can be implemented in the current known languages (Python and Next.js).

-Aside of which ones are the likeliest to be important it, I also base it around what you can do with it.
-Should be implemented at the top and what needs to be removed at the bottom.
+Aside of which security headers are the likeliest to be important it, I also base it around what you can do with it.
+Should a security header be implemented at the top and what needs to be removed at the bottom.

 Although every header should be implemented.
-I recommend that you at least do it till Set-Cookie as till then it will be things that you should self implement with a high importance of security.
+I recommend that you at least do it till Set-Cookie.
+These headers will provide the highest level of security.
+Implementing more headers will improve the security level even further.
 I recommend that Content-type and Strict-Transport-Security should be implemented for every actor in the DVerse project.

 ## Content Security Policy (CSP)